BushiWeb/Groupomania/frontend/README.md

 ### bff-dev

 Run the backend in development mode and restart the server on changes.
-In development mode, CSRF token are optionnal.
+In development mode, anti-CSRF tokens are optional.

 ### bff-start